 Also, feel free to email me if you want to chat about this further. 😉

 Have you taken antimalarial pills before?
-How did you fare?
+How did you fare and did you experience any of the Malarone side effects I did?